Updated: Jan 13

-Here are a few examples of what parents have done to the child:
+Here are a few examples of what parents have done to their children:

 The inability to feel the connection in relationships.
 Those who are deeply embarrassed by who they are cannot bring themselves to give their real inner self to another person, which is what intimacy requires.

 A lack of self-acceptance.
 Instead, these children live with self-loathing or self-hate.
 A person who feels unworthy of love does not love themselves.

 Years of believing things have no intrinsic value.
 Any feeling of value they get will be shallow and fragile.
 Their internal value is based on external variables such as the job they have, their partner, their home, and the vehicle they drive.

 They'll be irritated and upset a lot of the time and have no idea why.